Paul sought the expert advice of a lactation consultant to help get his baby to take a bottle.

 - Try different types of bottle nipples.
 Sometimes a baby will prefer one nipple over another.

-- If you are frustrated and find yourself getting upset - STOP and try again at another time.
+- If you are frustrated and find yourself getting upset, STOP.
+Just try again at another time.

 - Talk to your doctor or a lactation specialist if you continue to struggle to get your baby to take a bottle.
 There are wonderful, free resources like the La Leche League.

 I wouldn't advise giving a baby a bottle until you have talked to your doctor, the mother's milk has sufficiently come in, and the baby is comfortable nursing (around six weeks).
 After six weeks, one bottle every day or two is usually sufficient for the baby to continue taking the bottle for the next year.